 As determined in 2018, there are no height limits applicable to the original or modified project.
 However, the Community Form Diagram (Figure LU-2) in the Land Use Element of the 2018 General Plan identifies building planes the project must meet.
 Figure LU-2 states as a foot note: "Maintain the primary building bulk below a 1:1 slope line drawn from the arterial/boulevard curb line or lines except for the Crossroads Area" and "For the North and South Vallco Park areas (except for the Vallco Shopping District Special Area): Maintain the primary building bulk below a 1.5:1 (i.e., 1.5 feet of setback for every 1 foot of building height) slope line drawn from the Stevens Creek Blvd. and Homestead Road curb lines and below 1:1 slope line drawn from Wolfe Road and Tantau Avenue curb line."
 In 2018, it was determined that the original project met this standard.
-The 2022 modified project continues to meet this standard by maintaining the 1:1 slope line for all proposed buildings, including the green roof deck, from the arterial/boulevard curb line from Stevens Creek Boulevard.
-There are portions of the green roof deck that continue to encroach into the 1:1 slope line from Wolfe Road; however, the primary building bulk continues to remain outside of the 1:1 slope line.
+The 2023 modified project has requested a Density Bonus waiver from this standard.
+Since the implementation of this standard would result in the loss of units in the development as designed, the City must approve this Density Bonus waiver.
 Slope line sections are indicated on Sheets P-0508 and P-0508.01.